blaqkube/mysql-operator/docs/users/resources/user.md

 _ `instance` defines the instance the user is created in
 - `username` defines the user name
+- A password that can be made either from:
-- `password` set the user password
+  - `password` set the user password in plain text (do not do that)
+  - `passwordFrom` that allow to reference a `secretKeyRef` like for the environment variables of a pod